elves/elvish/website/get/default-shell.md

 # Configuring the terminal to run Elvish

-The recommended way to use Elvish as your default shell is to configure your terminal to launch Elvish as the default command for new sessions.
+This is the recommended way to use Elvish as your default shell.

 ## macOS terminals